ofiwg/libfabric/prov/cxi/README.md

 Each VNI namespace is broken into "granules" by the implementation-specific "granule size."
 Cassini supports a small set of power-of-two granule sizes.
-This implementation uses 8 bits, or 256 entries as the granule size, leaving 9 bits available to specify the index for the 512 granules within the full 17-bit index space.
+This provider implementation uses 8 bits, or 256 entries as the granule size, leaving 9 bits available to specify the index for the 512 granules within the full 17-bit index space.
 The 9-bit granule index is call the Process Identifier (pid).
 The 8-bit index within the granule is called the Process Identifier Index (pid_idx).

-The (dev, vni, pid) triple identifies a single "granule" in a particular VNI namespace for a specific Cassini Chip, and this "granule" is called a libcxi Domain.
+The (dev, vni, pid) triple identifies a single "granule" in a particular VNI namespace for a specific Cassini Chip, and this "granule" is called a libcxi Domain (different from a libfabric Domain).
 A single libcxi Domain is mapped to a single libfabric Endpoint (EP).
 Thus:

 * libfabric EP <=> libcxi Domain <=> Cassini VNI granule

-NOTE: A libcxi Domain has nothing to do with a libfabric domain.

 An application -- a WLM job or service -- can thus have up to 512 distinct libfabric EPs that all communicate with the same remote Cassini chip.
 The use of